Lovcen National Park, Montenegro

 Region – Southeastern Europe/The Balkans (dMb tag: The Balkans).
 Capital – Podgorica.
 Population – 680,000.
 Official Language – Montenegrin.
 Currency – €uro.
 GDP (nominal) per capita – US$6,630 (80th).
 Political System – Parliamentary republic.
 EU Member? – No (as of April 2017).
 UN Member? – Yes (admitted June 2006).
 G20 Member? – No. Size – 14,000 km² (Europe’s 10th smallest country, slightly larger than the US state of Connecticut, or about two-thirds the size of Wales).
 Topography – Varied.
 Mostly mountainous interior with a narrow coastal plain.
 Formation/Independence – 2006 (following the peaceful dissolution of the former State Union of Serbia and Montenegro, itself formed in 1992 following the breakup of Yugoslavia).
 UNESCO World Heritage sites – 4.
 Tourism Catchphrase/Slogans – Breathtaking Beauty; Wild Beauty.
 Famous For – Being Europe’s baby, its newest country; historic walled old towns, scenery; the azure Adriatic; partying.
 Highlights – The Bay of Kotor; the Adriatic coast; Durmitor National Park.
 Montenegro Titbits – Officially Crna Gora, Montenegro is the country’s better-know Italian name (which translates into English as ‘Black Mountain’); the country’s 294-kilometer-long azure Adriatic coastline boasts 117 beaches.
 Montenegro Observations – The roads are tight; as in most of the Balkans, unfinished construction projects are everywhere & blight the otherwise stunning landscape; most essentials – coffee, beer, meals out, a hostel bed, parking – are very economical, petrol not so much; everyone seems to smoke everywhere including in cafes & restaurants; the locals are, for the most part, very welcoming & friendly; you’re never far from a church or monastery (or from anything in tiny Montenegro); coffee is served with a straw.
 You don’t have to use it of course but it’s a somewhat bizarre accompaniment to an espresso.

 Visits – 1 (April 2017).
-Where I went/What I saw – The Bay of Kotor (Perast, Kotor & Porto Montenegro); Lovcen National Park & the Njegos Mausoleum; The Adriatic Coast (Budva & Sveti Stefan); Lake Skadar National Park; Podgorica.
+Where I went/What I saw – The Bay of Kotor (Perast, Kotor & Porto Montenegro); Lovcen National Park & the Njegos Mausoleum; The Adriatic Coast (Budva & The Budva Riviera (Sveti Stefan)); Lake Skadar National Park; Podgorica.

 Mount Lovcen National Park & Njegos Mausoleum

-Rearing up directly behind Kotor, Mount Lovcen is the symbolic black mountain that gave Montenegro its name.
-Its overwhelmingly rocky terrain has hiking trails, narrow roads & stunning views (some say you can espy Italy on a good day).
+Rearing up directly behind Kotor, Mount Lovcen is the symbolic black mountain that gave Montenegro its name; Montenegro is the country’s better-know Italian name which translates into English as ‘Black Mountain’.
+Lovcen’s overwhelmingly rocky terrain has hiking trails, narrow roads & stunning views (some say you can espy Italy on a good day).
 It’s also home to Mount Lovcen National Park.
 Proclaimed in 1952, the small 62 km² (15,400 acre) park encompasses the central and loftiest portion the mountain massif, a barren region where twin peaks dominate.
-The highest point, 1,749-metre-high Mount Lovcen itself, is home to some ugliness in the form of antennae, but it’s the second-highest peak where you’ll find the road ending and the steps to the park’s Njegos Mausoleum taking over.
+The highest point, 1,749-metre-high Mount Lovcen itself, is home to some ugliness in the form of antennae, but it’s the second-highest peak, 1,657-metre-high Jezerski Vrh, where you’ll find the road ending and the steps – oh the steps – to the park’s Njegos Mausoleum taking over.